EpfeiferNutri/Phage-plasmids/README.md

 vConTACT v2 is a viral classification tool that clusters viral genomes based on shared gene content [REF].
 Here, it is used to further group the P-P candidates identified by geNomad.
 Plasmid genomes predicted to be phage-like are compared with a reference set of known P-Ps to determine their type based on similarity.

-`DESCRIPTION_geNomad_vConTACT2.md` provides instructions for using geNomad and vConTACT v2 to detect P-Ps.

 ### *Publication_related_data*

 This folder contains the scripts, data, and supplementary materials needed to reproduce the figures and analyses presented in the publication [REF].

-`DESCRIPTION_publication_data.md` provides more detailed information.

 ## Files stored in Zenodo repository